Most never come back after week one.

 Missing one day felt like starting over.

 One missed day reset the streak.
-And with it went the identity of being someone who practices.
+With it went the identity of being someone who practices.
 People didn't pause.
-They just stopped.
+They stopped.

 Opening the app felt like starting a lesson.